Umweltdev/romax-realestate-mui/api/documentation/ridwan.md

      *  bath(number, required): Number of bathroom
       *  price(number, required): Price of the product
      *  features(array of string, required): Features of the product
-     *  inStock(boolean,reqiured): Availability of the  product.
+     *  inStock(number,reqiured): number of available stock of the product.
      *  isFeatured: Identify featured product.

     * Responses Body:
   On a sucessful request, the API will return a 201  response code with a JSON object that contains the details of the new property.

-2. Get All Product (/api/products)
+1. Get All Product (/api/products)
    * HTTP Method: GET
    * Description: This endpoint retrieves a comprehensive list of all products stored within the database, considering query parameters if provided.
    * Access: Public
    * Responses Body:
      The API will respond with a 200 OK status code and return a JSON array that includes all products in the database, also considering query parameters if provided.

-3. Get A Product (/api/products/:id)
+2. Get A Product (/api/products/:id)
    * HTTP Method: GET
    * Description: This endpoint returns  a product with the specified id in the database..
    * Access: Public
    * Responses Body:
      The API will respond with a 200 OK status code and return a JSON object representing the product with the specified ID in the database.

-4. Delete A Product (/api/products/:id)
+3. Delete A Product (/api/products/:id)
    * HTTP Method: DELETE
    * Description: This endpoint deletes a product with the specified id.
 Only users with the role of admin can access this endpoint.
    * Access: Admin